dgraph-io/dgraph/wiki/content/deploy/index.md

 dgraph alpha --mutations disallow ...
 ```

-You can set `--mutations` option to `strict` to limit mutations to only existing predicates in the schema, and disable mutations of unknown predicates.
+You can set `--mutations` option to `strict` to limit mutations to only existing predicates
+in the schema and disable mutations of unknown predicates.

 ```sh
 dgraph alpha --mutations strict ...